 A pattern constructed from literal text.
 The wildcard character matches zero or more characters and ? matches any single character.

-Matching is case-insensitive, even on hosts with case-sensitive file naming.
+Matching is not case-sensitive, even on hosts with case-sensitive file naming.

 Use .o to match all objects.
 Use to match all object files and libraries.